 Also of interest is that Bismarck has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Bismarck citizens is very high relative to the national average among all cities (21.84%): 37.52% of adults in Bismarck have a bachelor's degree or even advanced degree.
+The population of Bismarck is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.52% of adults in Bismarck have a bachelor's degree or even advanced degree.

 The per capita income in Bismarck in 2018 was $39,349, which is wealthy relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $157,396 for a family of four.
 However, Bismarck contains both very wealthy and poor people as well.